-Table 17: Number of Crimes in Worksop, Nottinghamshire, July 2015-2020 (UK Crime Statistics)
+Table 17: Number of Crimes in Worksop, Nottinghamshire, July 2015-2020 (UK Crime Statistics)28

-- 3.41 The crimes displayed in the table above occurred within a 1 mile radius of Worksop postcode S80 1GS, and are the July recordings from 2015 to 2020.
-The crime rate from the data shown has remained fairly consistent over the past 6 years and that the most common types of crime in the area are antisocial behaviour, violence and sexual offences and shoplifting. - 3.42 While the COVID-19 pandemic has probably contributed to an overall reduction in neighbourhood crimes, it is expected that crime will increase to pre-pandemic levels once life returns to normal.
-It remains unclear how the most recent introduction of government restrictions will affect future crime trends, making it of paramount importance to deliver and invest in the most robust and best evidenced solutions for preventing neighbourhood crime.
+- 3.43 The crimes displayed in the table above occurred within a 1 mile radius of Worksop postcode S80 1GS, and are the July recordings from 2015 to 2020.
+The crime rate from the data shown has remained fairly consistent over the past 6 years and that the most common types of crime in the area are antisocial behaviour, violence and sexual offences and shoplifting. - 3.44 While the COVID-19 pandemic has probably contributed to an overall reduction in neighbourhood crimes, it is expected that crime will increase to pre-pandemic levels once life returns to normal.
+It remains unclear how the most recent introduction of government restrictions will affect future crime trends, making it of paramount importance to deliver and invest in the most robust and best evidenced solutions for preventing neighbourhood crime. - 3.45 There are two policing areas within Bassetlaw West and East.

-&lt;sup>11 https://crime-statistics.co.uk/postcode/s80%201gs

-3.43 There are two policing areas within Bassetlaw - West and East.
 West Bassetlaw policing area covers Worksop, Carlton, Langold and Blyth, and East Bassetlaw covers the rest of the district.

+28 https://crime-statistics.co.uk/postcode/s80%201gs

 The divisional headquarters are based in Worksop which has recently relocated into the Queen's Buildings, which lies within the Worksop central boundary.